 The integration of new employees from abroad is accompanied by changes in the company that challenge both the culture and the employees.
 In particular, companies that have had little contact with international colleagues in the past need support with integration and cultural realignment in order to remain attractive to new employees in the future.

 Rethink resources, people, planet & production the main theme of this year’s hub:disrupt – also picks up on this topic.
-That’s why we were also involved.
 With our workshop format, we support companies in the internationalization process, strengthen intercultural skills and raise awareness of new perspectives and experiences.
 Our aim is to raise awareness of interculturality and diversity.
 We want to share experiences, shed light on different perspectives and discuss measures that lead to good cooperation.

 It is important to us to make Saxony the ‘place to be’ for international specialists and to play a key role in shaping this process with many other stakeholders.
 As part of hub:disrupt, our aim was to sensitize participants to different ways of thinking.
 Together with the participants from the fields of HR, business development, marketing and recruiting, we created a change of perspective directly on site, inviting the participants to engage with different patterns of thought and behavior.
 We used the Six Hats method for this.